Harold O'Neal

-Charles Dickens, Benjamin Franklin, and Stephen Hawking.
-He played a role as a creative expert for the Academy Award winning Pixar film, Soul.

 Early life

 Harold O'Neal was born in Arusha, Tanzania, and raised in Kansas City, Missouri.
 His great-grandfather, Ollie Harold Pennington, was a jazz pianist and composer for silent film in Kansas City, where his grandmother walked to school with Charlie Parker.
 O'Neal began playing the piano by ear at age four on his father's miniature keyboard.
-He found his earliest inspirations in the music of Tom and Jerry, Looney Tunes, and Disney, specifically referencing, The Cat Concerto.
+He found his earliest inspirations in the music of Tom and Jerry, Looney Tunes, and Disney, specifically referencing The Cat Concerto.

 Growing up, he spent a considerable amount of time with his grandmother exploring various creative outlets, before eventually becoming a pianist.
 Having spent much of his youth living in the projects (Public Housing) and surviving near-death experiences, he credits music with saving his life.

-O'Neal attended Paul Robeson Middle School in Kansas City where he received piano instruction from Mr. Fred Haws, inspiring O'Neal to attend the Paseo Academy Of Fine And Performing Arts, with classmates Logan Richardson, Lil' Ronnie, and Brian Kennedy, where he studied jazz piano and composition under the mentorship of Ahmad Alaadeen.
+O'Neal was selected to attend Kumpf Elementary School, a school for gifted and talented children in Kansas City, where he developed the broad interdisciplinary interests that would later shape his career, before attending Paul Robeson Middle School in Kansas City where he received piano instruction from Mr. Fred Haws,.
+O'Neal attended the Paseo Academy of Fine and Performing Arts, with classmates Logan Richardson, Lil' Ronnie, and Brian Kennedy, where he studied jazz piano and composition under the mentorship of Ahmad Alaadeen.
 He studied classical piano and composition with Margie Cameron-Jarrett, whose musical lineage can be traced back to Franz Liszt.

 Early career

 O'Neal began his career in music at a young age, touring with at the age of 19 after studying composition at Berklee College of Music.
 He then went on to attend the Manhattan School of Music, where he studied with Kenny Barron.
-It was there where he met the renowned American jazz pianist and composer, Andrew Hill, with whom he soon became the apprentice of. and became his apprentice.
+It was there where he met the renowned American jazz pianist and composer, Andrew Hill and became his apprentice.
 Hill was himself an apprentice of the composer Paul Hindemith.

 Following Hill's advice, O'Neal left the Manhattan School of Music to replace pianist Jason Moran in the influential band, the Greg Osby 4.
 This opportunity led to his major-label debut recording for Blue Note Records at the age of 21.
 In 2004, O'Neal premiered a jazz quartet featuring Greg Osby, Jeff "Tain" Watts, and Matt Brewer.